Jekblade/RouteAI/README.md

 The Orienteering Application offers three main features:

 1. RouteAI
 Description: Utilize advanced Image Processing algorithms and path-finding principles to see the optimal routes for orienteering controls.
-This feature assists in creating challenging yet navigable routes for competitions or training.
+This feature enables athletes theoretically calculate the best route-choice for difficult controls.
-Usage: Ideal for event organizers and athletes to design courses or analyse some route-choices.
+Usage: Ideal for event organizers and athletes to design courses or perform route-choice analysis.

 2. MapConvert
 Description: A tool for converting PNG orienteering map into a scattered grid of generalized pixels.
 This is used to see how the computer processes the image into a pixel array that it understands.
-Use for tweaking the image processing part of the code.
+Used for tweaking the image processing part of the RouteAI code.

 3. Rogaining
 Description: Plan your rogaining routes with ease.
 This app asks for the user input of all the controls, then using various path-finding algorithms to connect all the controls in a line.